-Under Models I & II providers of Certified Automated Systems (CAS) and Certified Service Providers (CSP) are required to provide unrestricted access to the auditors performing the certification.
+Under Models I & II providers of Certified Automated Systems (CAS) and Certified Service Providers (CSP) are required to provide the auditors with sufficient and timely access to those systems that the auditors deem necessary for performing the certification or recertification of the CSP and the CAS...

-The auditors are to be provided with access to any documentation, system, database or system component, needed for them to perform the certification or re-certification.
+The auditors are to be provided with access to any documentation, system, and database or system component, needed for them to perform the certification or re-certification.